grommunio/grommunio-web/plugins/pgp/docs/mapi-key-storage.md

 `PR_MESSAGE_CLASS` identifies the record class, and `PR_SUBJECT` is only a readable record label.
 Key armor is never stored in `PR_BODY`, ordinary mail attachments, contact certificate fields, or the global address book.
 There are no passphrase or unlocked-key properties.
 Keyservers come from the administrator HTTPS allowlist.
 Import and lookup never create a trust pin.

 The implementation bounds key armor by `PLUGIN_PGP_MAX_KEY_BYTES`, metadata/policy JSON by 64 KiB, and the key count by 200.
-It rejects duplicate records rather than silently selecting one.
+Duplicate records for one fingerprint, which two devices can create by importing concurrently, resolve to the first record; deleting the key removes them all.
 Associated-table or stream errors fail closed without falling back to filesystem storage.

 ## Validation and update contract